 Place manhole section plumb and level to correct elevations and anchor to base pad.

-After completion of slab foundation the first joint of manhole section shall be lowered into position, grooved end first, and set level and plumb on concrete base.
+After completion of slab foundation, the first joint of manhole section shall be lowered into position, grooved end first, and set level and plumb on concrete base.
 Align and adjust to proper grade prior to placing and forming invert which shall be poured immediately after setting of first section of manhole section.

 Prior to setting subsequent manhole sections, apply primer to tongue and groove ends and allow to set in accordance with manufacturer recommendations.
 Place "Ram-nek", or equivalent, plastic rope on tongue end.
 Lower next section into position, and remove excess material from interior of structure.
 Add additional material on exterior of joint, if necessary, for completely watertight joint.